Skip to navigation Skip to main content Skip to footer Website's SVG icons

 The area is renowned for its unbelievably beautiful scenery, so if you are able to explore it's well worth getting out there, whilst using the city as your base.
 The fresh air will take your breath away, leaving you feeling refreshed and invigorated.
 You're not too far from the spectacular Cairngorms National Park, which is the largest in the whole of the UK and home to five of the six highest mountains in the country.

-Take in the Munros (hills) with a sturdy pair of walking boots.
+Take on the Munros (hills) with a sturdy pair of walking boots.
 Hire a bike, kayak or paddleboard and explore on dry land or on wet.
 Getting out and active is always a good excuse to then end the day in a traditional Scottish hostelry, with a dram of the good stuff.

 Iconic Architecture